ghoomfrog/kid/README.md

 `ditto 20` is a list passed as an argument to `duplicate`.
 Notice how I didn't need to do `/duplicate(ditto 20)`.

-The operator also has lower precedence than other prefix `/` operators toward its right.
+The operator also has a lower precedence than other prefix `/` operators toward its right.

 To return from a function without resetting its state: without making it start from the top the next time it's called, we use the prefix operator `>`.
 This is *the* coroutine feature.